microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0/New-MgBookingBusinessCustomer.md

 # New-MgBookingBusinessCustomer

 ## SYNOPSIS
-Create a new bookingCustomer object.
+Create new navigation property to customers for solutions

 ## SYNTAX